Newsletter Subscribe

 Watermelon, Feta cheese, Cucumber, Lemon, Honey, Black olives, mint.

-The Watermelon is the star of the show.
 You want to start by choosing a ripe watermelon for this recipe.
-You can easily tell if a watermelon is ripe by tapping on it, if it produces a hallow sound, one that kinda sounds like a drum.
-Removing the seeds is an option, but not a hard and fast rule.
+You can easily tell if a watermelon is ripe by tapping it: if it produces a hollow sound, kinda like a drum.
+Removing the seeds is an option, but not a hard-and-fast rule.
 Contrary to popular belief, watermelon seeds are edible.
-It also happens to be rich in magnesium.
+It is also rich in magnesium.
+The best feta cheese is unsalted.

-The best feta cheese is unsalted, although it is rare to find an unsalted version of feta cheese, I found a way to work around this, simply soak your feta cheese in tap/bottled water for a few minutes.
+Although it is rare to find unsalted feta, I found a way to work around this: simply soak your feta in tap/bottled water for a few minutes.
 And then drain the water.
-Your feta cheese will be significantly less salt.
+Your feta cheese will be significantly less salty.
+Cucumber adds a lovely crunch to your dish and brings out the flavors of the Watermelon.
+Opt for a firm, fresh cucumber.

-If you are working with a large uncut watermelon, wash the outside of the rind thoroughly with warm water.
+If you are working with a large, uncut watermelon, wash the rind thoroughly with warm water.
 Remove any dirt or residue.
 Place the watermelon on a cutting board and cut it in half.
-Thereafter, cut the watermelon in quarters and begin to cut it into cubes.
+Thereafter, cut the watermelon into quarters and cut each quarter into cubes.
 Dispose of the watermelon rind.
-Wash the cucumber and slice into cubes.
+Wash the cucumber and slice it into cubes.
+Squeeze the juice of one lemon into a cup, and add a teaspoon of honey.

-Squeeze the juice of one lemon into a cup, add a teaspoon of honey.
 Add a tiny pinch of salt.
 Mix well.
-Thoroughly wash the mint leaves and remove the stem of the mint leaves.
-Taste to ascertain the salt level.
-Reduce the salt level by soaking in water for a few minutes, thereafter drain the excess liquid.
-When it comes to olives, use it whole or slice it.
+Thoroughly wash the mint leaves and remove their stems—taste to adjust the salt level.
+Reduce the salt level by soaking in water for a few minutes; thereafter, drain the excess liquid.
+When it comes to olives, use them whole or slice them.